artemisia-de-vine/devinery-method-structured-data/docs/three-flips.md

 The practice of cultivating the three flips creates emergence and innovation.
 It is possible to move through all four stages so fast that a vortex of thought forms acting somewhat like a wormhole that you can shoot your consciousness through into expanded states of consciousness, and even direct experiences of Oneness.

 This process applies to both humans and AI.
 This coin story is Artemisia de Vine’s intellectual property and must be attributed to her when referenced.
 She has been teaching it since 2001.
+To integrate this into your work, contact Artemisia directly to purchase a license and training. https://devinerymethod.com